-P03 Shutdown Override For Engine Fault - This is the GSC response to a low engine oil pressure fault or this is the GSC response to a high coolant temperature fault.
+P03 Shutdown Override For Engine Fault - This action is the GSC response to a low engine oil pressure fault.
+This is also the GSC response to a high coolant temperature fault.
 The default setting from the factory is 0.

 - 0 engine shutdown - 1 alarm only (shutdown override)